HOA Management vs Property Management

 • Do you oversee a shared budget and amenities?

-• Are there governing documents like CC&Rs or bylaws?
+• Are there governing documents, such as CC&Rs or bylaws?

 • Do you hold board meetings or annual elections?